ongraphpythondev/Data_analysis_TitanicPassenger/README.md

   2) age group affects the survival rate of passenger
   3) gender affects the survival rate of passenger

-note : The above hypothesis will be rejected based on the confidence interval of the tests done of the data.
+Note : The above hypothesis will be rejected based on the confidence interval of the tests done of the data.
        Confidence interval used is 0.95 thus the pvalue of the tests should be less than 0.05 to be rejected.

 Tests Used: